2020 Rochester shooting: Investigation

 In October 2020, police offered a reward of up to $10,000 for information on the shooters.
 On March 19, 2021, the Rochester police gave an update to the case, saying that they had interviewed more than a hundred people and believed that 15 guns had been fired during the shooting.
 The police said that they were making good progress on the case, but was also stalled because of COVID considerations.
 According to police, an argument in front of the house led to a fight, which led to one individual firing a shot into the air, which then led several other people who were carrying guns to draw and fire.

 Reactions

 Speaking in the hours after the incident, interim police chief Mark Simmons described the event as "another tragedy where individuals are having these illegal, unsanctioned house parties taking place in these properties, which number one is not safe because of the COVID-19 pandemic, because of the conditions.
 And then you add in alcohol and violence and it just becomes a recipe for disaster".
 Police did not identify any suspects yet, were uncertain if there were multiple shooters, and do not have any suspects in custody.

 Mayor Warren called for the community to remain calm and exercise restraint as the police department investigates, and offered counselling for all affected by the shooting.

-2021 Shooting

-On September 19, 2021, on the one-year anniversary of the shooting, a second shooting occurred only 4 miles from the location of the initial shooting.
-Two people were killed, and two people were injured.

-A 27 year old male out on parole was captured and charged with the 2021 Rochester shooting.